-Several provisions of Bill C-38 relate to individuals who were subject to enfranchisement under the Indian Act and their ability to transmit status to their direct descendants.
-As the Report of the Royal Commission on Aboriginal Peoples (RCAP Final Report) pointed out,
+As mentioned above, part of Bill C-38 relates to individuals who were subject to enfranchisement under the Indian Act and their ability to transmit status to their direct descendants.
+As the Report of the Royal Commission on Aboriginal Peoples (RCAP Final Report) explains,

-The concept of enfranchisement was introduced in 1857. ...
+The concept of enfranchisement was introduced in 1857 [...].
 The [A]ct applied to both Upper and Lower Canada, and its operating premise was that by removing the legal distinctions between Indians and non-Indians through enfranchisement and by facilitating the acquisition of individual property by Indians, it would be possible in time to absorb Indians fully into colonial society.
-An enfranchised Indian was, in effect, actually renouncing Indian status and the right to live on protected reserve land in order to join non-Aboriginal colonial society.33
+An enfranchised Indian was, in effect, actually renouncing Indian status and the right to live on protected reserve land in order to join non-Aboriginal colonial society.34

-In some cases, individuals applied to be enfranchised (voluntary enfranchisement).34 It is important to note that in July 2020 in Hele c.
-Attorney General of Canada (Hele), the Superior Court of Quebec determined that the Governor in Council did not have the authority to enfranchise unmarried women under section 108(1) of the 1952 Indian Act.
-The Court in Hele explained that
+In some cases, individuals applied to be enfranchised (voluntary enfranchisement).35 It is important to note that in July 2020 in Hele c.
+Attorney General of Canada, the Superior Court of Quebec determined that the Governor in Council did not have the authority to enfranchise unmarried women under subsection 108(1) of the 1952 Indian Act.
+The court in Hele explained that

 [i]n essence, the appeal concerns yet another lingering effect of the damaging pre-Confederation discriminatory policy known as "enfranchisement" - a euphemism for an oppressive process by which, in return for renouncing personally and on behalf of descendants, living and future, to recognition as an "Indian" and to certain rights and benefits, an Indian gained full Canadian citizenship and the right to hold land in fee simple.
-The policy used to be the cornerstone of the Canadian federal government's assimilation blueprint relating to Aboriginal peoples.35
+The policy used to be the cornerstone of the Canadian federal government's assimilation blueprint relating to Aboriginal peoples.36 examples in which an individual was forcibly enfranchised under pre-1985 versions of the Indian Act38 included:

 In other cases, enfranchisement was forced on individuals.
-For example, the RCAP Final Report refers to the 1920 Indian Act amendments that "allowed the governor in council, on the recommendation of the superintendent general, forcibly to enfranchise any Indian, male or female, if found to be 'fit for enfranchisement."
-Other situations in which an individual was forcibly enfranchised under pre-1985 versions of the Indian Act 37 included the following:
+For example, the RCAP Final Report refers to the 1920 Indian Act amendments that "allowed the governor in council, on the recommendation of the superintendent general, forcibly to enfranchise any Indian, male or female, if found to be 'fit for enfranchisement.'"37 Other

-- living continuously outside of Canada without band permission and approval from the federal government; - being a lawyer, doctor, priest or minister, or having a university degree;

-- being the wife or child of a man who had applied for enfranchisement; and - being a woman who was subject to an order of enfranchisement for having married a non-status man ("marrying out").
+- living continuously outside of Canada without permission of the band and approval of the federal government; - being a lawyer, doctor, priest or minister, or having a university degree; - being the wife or child of a man who had applied for enfranchisement; and - being a woman who was subject to an order of enfranchisement for having married a non-status man ("marrying out").

 In 1985, part of Bill C-31 removed the Indian Act enfranchisement provisions and allowed individuals who had lost status as a result of voluntary or involuntary enfranchisement to have their status reinstated.
-After those amendments, all categories of enfranchised individuals whose status was restored had the ability to pass on status to their direct descendants in the same way; no category had greater ability to transmit status than any other.
-However, individuals who had been enfranchised but then regained status after 1985 based on the amendments in Bill C-31 were not able to transmit status to the same extent as individuals who had never lost status through enfranchisement.
+After those amendments, all categories of enfranchised individuals whose status was restored had the ability to pass on status to their direct descendants the same way; no category had any greater ability to transmit status than another category.
+However, individuals who had been enfranchised but then regained status after 1985, based on the amendments in Bill C-31, were not able to transmit status to the same extent as individuals who never lost status through enfranchisement.

-Under the most recent amendments to the Indian Act (former Bill S-3), children of women who were reinstated after marrying out became able to transmit status to their direct descendants in the same way as individuals with no family history of enfranchisement.
-However, as a Crown-Indigenous Relations and Northern Affairs Canada fact sheet entitled Remaining inequities related to registration and membership explained,
+Under the most recent amendments to the Indian Act (former Bill S-3), the children of women who were reinstated after marrying out became able to transmit status to their direct descendants in the same way as individuals with no family history of enfranchisement.
+However, as the Crown-Indigenous Relations and Northern Affairs Canada Fact Sheet Remaining inequities related to registration and membership explains,